pietro-stangherlin/near_duplicate_doc_lsh/data_analysis/simulation_plan.md

     - index with original and copies doc id
     - signature similarity pairs file

+NOTE.
+Still need to choose if make separate metadata files to be merged, example for a fixed combination of parameters:
+    1) one metadata file for collection parameters
+    2) one metadata file for MinHash
+    3) one metadata file for LSH

+Then add 2) (conditional  to 1)) and finally 3) (conditional to 1) and 2))

 ### Document collection

 1) save the original collection once for all